Go Back

 In Summary

-While damaged or ripped notes may still hold their original value; their acceptance is down to the retailer's discretion.
-However, the Bank of England's Mutilated Notes service can help individuals claim reimbursement for such notes.
+While damaged or ripped notes may still hold their original value, their acceptance depends on the discretion of individual retailers.
+The Bank of England's Mutilated Notes Service offers a way for people to claim reimbursement for such notes, and cash machines are typically programmed to reject damaged currency.

-The key takeaway is to remain vigilant when dealing with cash.
-Always inspect your banknotes and refuse any that look damaged, counterfeit, or stained with dye.
-If you find yourself in possession of a damaged or potentially dodgy banknote, the Bank of England's Mutilated Notes service can be a valuable resource.
+It’s always a good idea to remain vigilant when handling cash—make sure to inspect your banknotes and avoid accepting any that appear damaged, counterfeit, or suspicious.
+If you find yourself with a damaged note, the Bank of England's Mutilated Notes Service is a valuable resource for seeking reimbursement.